We believe that:

 - Science develops students' understanding of principles of scientific investigation.

-During 2012 we are implementing the Australian Curriculum: Science.
+We have implemented the Australian Curriculum: Science.
 This involves much professional learning by all teachers.
 The Australian Curriculum: Science has three interrelated strands: Science Understanding, Science as a Human Endeavour and Science Inquiry Skills.

 Together, the three strands of the science curriculum provide students with understanding, knowledge and skills through which they can develop a scientific view of the world.
 Students are challenged to explore science, its concepts, nature and uses through clearly described inquiry processes.
 These strands are broken down into the following substrands for teaching focus across all year levels: